Watch our video to see why our specialists love Rajasthan...

 Cycling Tour of Jaipur Countryside and Picnic Lunch

-A cycling tour of the countryside of Jaipur with the opportunity to meet, feed and bathe an elephant before heading off for a safari.
+A cycling tour of the countryside of Jaipur with the opportunity to meet and feed an elephant before heading off for a safari.

 Evening Cooking Class